Karthik-6362/pes_alu/README.md

 **Synthesis:** Synthesis transforms the simple RTL design into a gate-level netlist with all the constraints as specified by the designer.
 In simple language, Synthesis is a process that converts the abstract form of design to a properly implemented chip in terms of logic gates.
 It is done using YOSYS by following commands.

-## Verifying the design brfore GLS
+## Verifying the design before GLS

 ### Changing directory to the location of the design and testbench files.
 ```